nuuuwan/news_lk3_data/README.md

 *2024-08-15 13:00:00* · [`economynextcom`](https://economynext.com/sri-lankas-uswatte-confectionary-resumes-potato-snack-176865/) · `en`

-ECONOMYNEXT – Sri Lanka confectioner Uswatte said it had resumed producing a potato chip snack after it had to be stopped due to a curb on potato imports by the government.
+ECONOMYNEXT – Sri Lanka confectioner Uswatte said it had resumed producing a potato chip snack after it had to be stopped due to restrictions on potato imports by the government at the time.

 “Potato Chips are king among all categories of snack food around the world, and we are more than happy to be able to bring this beloved brand of potato chip back to Sri Lanka,” Chairman of Uswatte Confectionery Works Pvt Ltd Quintus Perera said.